 Québec (Québec) G1K 8J5

-It is important that you send us the medical report before the deadline indicated in your letter to avoid the suspension of your driver’s licence or your right to obtain one.
+It is important that you send us your reports before the deadline indicated in your letter to avoid the suspension of your driver’s licence or your right to obtain one.

-After we have analyzed your medical examination and vision test reports, we will render one of the following decisions:
+After we have analyzed your report(s), we will either:

 Rest assured!